DATA-DOG/fastroute/README.md

 }
 ```

-In cases when you know that all your routes are lowercase and parameters are only
+In cases when you know that all your routes are lowercase.
+Then you may just
-integers.
-Then you may just lowercase the fixed path and redirect instead of
-case insensitive matching.
+lowercase the fixed path and redirect instead of running case insensitive matching.

 ## Benchmarks